Independence High School (San Jose, California): Campus

-Extracurricular activities
+Extracurriculars

 Yearbook

 The American was Independence High School's Columbia Scholastic Press Association Gold- and Silver Crown-winning yearbook.
 In 2008, Independence High School confirmed that The American would cease publication due to debt accumulation and budget problems.

 In 2011 the school yearbook returned, using a site called MBROSIA, the students would be able to get a hard copy of their yearbook for their friends to sign, while also getting an online yearbook.
 In 2012 the school started using a different program with the company, Herff Jones.
-In 2013, the yearbook staff, along with Carla Hansen, and Stacy Johnson, kept the yearbook on and going, with the help of Yearbook, Editor-in-Chief, Alvin Castillo Bunales.

 Yearbook was once a class at Independence, but was later removed due to lack of interest.
 In 2019, Yearbook Club was created by Editor-in-Chief, Katie Tran.
-Although Yearbook is now a club, it is planned to come back as a class in the near future.
+Yearbook was produced by the club from 2019 to 2022.
+In the 2022–2023 school year, the Journalism class, re-established in 2021, took control of the creation of the yearbook.
+The class creates the yearbook in tandem with publishing the school's own student-led newspaper, The Indy Insider.
+The class’ name changed to Journalism/Yearbook, now led by their advisor, Graham Haworth.

-Past yearbooks have been titled the following: "Written in the Stars" (2018), "Images" (2019), "Envision in 20/20" (2020), and "Just A Glitch" (2021).
+Past yearbooks have been titled the following: Written in the Stars (2018), Images (2019), Envision in 20/20 (2020), Just A Glitch (2021), After the Rain (2022) and All Decked Out (2023).

 Newspapers

 Until the late 1980s, a student newspaper titled the Declaration of Independence was distributed throughout the school, though it eventually ceased publication.
-During the mid '80s into the 1990s the school newspaper carried the name "The Liberty."
+During the mid '80s into the 1990s the school newspaper carried the name The Liberty.
 In 2004, three student papers—including The Independent Voice, The Independent Times, and a revived Declaration of Independence—were almost simultaneously founded, though by 2006 only The Independent Voice had any significant representation in the school.
-During the 2009–2010 school year, the Voice was the school's sole student-run, monthly newspaper, distributed throughout the school to selected classrooms and villas.
-As of the 2017–2018 school year, Graham Haworth, English teacher, re-established an official school newspaper called the "Common Sense".
+During the 2009–2010 school year, The Independent Voice was the school's sole student-run, monthly newspaper, distributed throughout the school to selected classrooms and villas.
+During the 2017–2018 school year, Graham Haworth, an English teacher, re-established an official school newspaper called the Common Sense.
 The publication is uploaded to the school website by the journalism class.
 All publication and equipment costs are funded solely through fundraisers and advertisement sales.
-Currently, the "Indy Insider" are the student newspaper being written and published in the 2022-2023 school year.
+Written and published entirely by students and Haworth, the school newspaper was re-established as The Indy Insider in 2020.

 Band and orchestra

-Independence High School's instrumental program, led by Professor Dr. Kenneth Ponticelli, includes Orchestra, Philharmonic Orchestra, Symphonic Band, Wind Ensemble, and Physics.
+Independence High School's instrumental program, led by Kenneth Ponticelli, includes (as of 2023-2024) Orchestra (the two previously distinct Orchestra 1 and 2-4 classes were merged starting in the 2020-2021 school year) Symphonic Band, and Wind Ensemble.